-Press TV has conducted an interview with Kevin Barrett, Veterans Today editor, author and political commentator from Madison, about the Saudi-led bombardment of Yemen amid the Yemeni peace talks in Kuwait.
+Press TV has conducted an interview with Kevin Barrett, VT editor, author and political commentator from Madison, about the Saudi-led bombardment of Yemen amid the Yemeni peace talks in Kuwait.

 The following is a rough transcription of the interview.

 Press TV: How optimistic are you about the outcome and the positive outcome of this ongoing round of talks in Kuwait?

 Barrett: Well, it’s good they’re having the talks but I’m not that optimistic.
 It doesn’t seem that the Saudis are willing to admit their mistake.
 They told the Americans when they first proposed this war on Yemen that it would be over within a few weeks.
 And it was on that basis apparently that the Obama administration agreed to back them.

 And now they’re falling into a Vietnam-style quagmire.
 One would expect them to cut their losses and be willing to seek some kind of face-saving settlement that could unify the country especially since in the areas with the people they support, they’re facing al-Qaeda insurgencies and so on that they may be supporting or they may be opposing, it’s hard to tell, maybe both, I don’t know.

 But it’s a chaotic situation and the Saudis have led this coalition of the bribed into Yemen into this ever deepening quagmire.
 And I would hope that at some point they would finally say enough is enough, let’s do something more productive.